atremblay/obsidian-math/Machine Learning/Papers/LongNet/LongNet.md

 ### 3.2 Scaling up to 1B Tokens

-We verify the feasibility of scaling to $1 \mathrm{~B}$ tokens with the modern distributed systems.
-Starting from $8 \mathrm{~K}$, we gradually scale the sequence length until the limit of GPU memory.
+We verify the feasibility of scaling to 1B tokens with the modern distributed systems.
+Starting from 8K, we gradually scale the sequence length until the limit of GPU memory.
 We reduce the batch size accordingly to keep the number of tokens per batch at 1 billion.
 Each model of different sequence lengths has up to 3 segment lengths, which are 2,048, the number of tokens per device, and the sequence length.
 We compute the average speed in the forward propagation for 10 different runs.

 Figure 5 reports the runtime of vanilla attention and our dilated attention.
 Both of them are implemented with FlashAttention Kernel for saving memory and improving speed.
 It shows that dilated attention can successfully scale up the sequence length with almost constant latency.
 By partitioning the sequence dimension, it can leverage the distributed systems to scale the sequence length to 1 billion tokens.
 In contrast, vanilla attention suffers from the quadratic dependency on the sequence length.
 Its latency dramatically increases as the length grows.
 Moreover, there is no distributed algorithm for vanilla attention to break sequence length limitation.
 This proves the advantage of the linear complexity as well as the distributed algorithm for LONGNET.